chainguard-dev/edu/content/open-source/build-tools/melange/getting-started-with-melange.md

 - **environment**: defines how the environment should be prepared for the build, including required packages and their source repositories.
 Anything that is only required at build time goes here, and shouldn't be part of the runtime dependencies.
 - **pipeline**: defines the build pipeline for this package.

-One of the best advantages of using melange is to be able to control all steps of your build pipeline, and include only what's absolutely necessary.
+One of the best advantages of using melange is to be able to control all steps of your build pipeline, and include only what's necessary.
 This way, you'll be able to build smaller and more secure container images by removing unnecessary dependencies.

-Place the following content in your `melange.yaml` file:
+This is what the `melange.yaml` included in our demo looks like, for your reference:

 ```yaml
 package: